-4. District Improvement Incentive on Adams Street
+4. Bonus Incentives on Adams Street

-In a Milton Village Mixed-use Planned Unit Development with property frontage on Adams Street, a bonus of additional allowable building height may be granted at the discretion of the Planning Board in exchange for district benefits in the form of streetscape improvements or improvement of district access to the Neponset River at Milton Landing.
-The bonus of additional allowable height shall not exceed (1) additional story for a total of (4) stories or fifty-five (55) feet in height, whichever is less.
-The height of the first floor shall be a minimum of eleven (11) feet clear.
+In a Milton Village Mixed-use Planned Unit Development with property frontage on Adams Street, a bonus of additional allowable building height may be granted at the discretion of the Planning Board in exchange for district benefits in the form of only one of the following three bonus incentive options: District Improvement Incentive, Affordable Housing Unit Incentive, or Historic Preservation Incentive.
+The bonus of additional allowable height shall not exceed (1) additional story for a total of (4) stories or forty-five (45) feet in height.
+The height of the first floor shall be a minimum of twelve (12) feet clear.
 Including the bonus of additional allowable building height, a Milton Village Mixed-use Planned Unit Development exclusive of parking structures, shall have a maximum floor area ratio (FAR) of 1.65.
 A total gross building area that is a maximum of 1.65 times the area of the lot.